urql-graphql/urql/README.md

 - `mutations` - This is a collection of functions for triggering a mutation, each key matching the mutations you just provided to the _Connect_ component.
 To call the _addTodo_ mutation with variables, you would do `mutations.addTodo(myVars)`.
 - `refetch` - This is a method that you can use to manually refetch your query.
 You can skip the cache, hit the server and repopulate the cache by calling this like `refetch(true)`.

 So why do we use these `createQuery` and `createMutation` functions before passing them?
-Variables, thats why.
+Variables, that's why.
 If you wanted to pass a query with variables, you would construct it like so:

 ```javascript
 import { createQuery } from 'urql';